Guide to tuning the N54 engine from BMW

 N54 Fuelling Upgrades

-It is important to over specify your injector capacity.
-Most tuners will take the fuel needed and add another 20% when fitting an injector, this allows for injector deterioration and gives a little spare capacity should the engine need more fuel.
+It is important to over specify your fuel system capacity.
+Most tuners will take the fuel needed and add another 20% when specifying an injector, this allows for injector deterioration and gives a little spare capacity should the engine need more fuel.

-Comparing injector flow rates between a NA (naturally aspirated) engine and Turbo engine, shows the dramatically increased demand for fuel.
 Injectors were more refined on the later N55 engine but purists prefer the N54 setup and claim it provides the potential for more power.
+Please let us know in the comments your experience and take on this topic.

 N54 Exhaust headers and Catback